NVIDIA-AI-IOT/torch2trt/README.md

 through the network, just as before, except now whenever a registered function (``torch.nn.ReLU.forward``) is encountered, the corresponding converter (``convert_ReLU``) is also called afterwards.
-The converter is passed some information, like the arguments to the original PyTorch function, the TensorRT network that is currently being constructed, and a dictionary of TensorRT tensors that have already been added.
+The converter is passed some information, like the arguments to the original PyTorch function, the TensorRT network that is currently being constructed, and a dictionary mapping of PyTorch->TensorRT tensors that have already been added to the TensorRT network.
 The converter then uses this information to add layers to the TensorRT network, and add any new TensorRT tensors to the growing dictionary.

 ### How to add (or override) a converter